Green Spot (whiskey): Current production

 Modern Green Spot is slightly younger than the original.
 Previously a 10-year-old whiskey, it is now a non-age statement whiskey, made from a blend of 7-10-year-old single pot still whiskeys that have matured in a combination of new and refill bourbon casks and sherry casks.

-Because Green Spot is produced in limited quantities (only 12,000 bottles per year) and was historically mainly sold through Mitchell's & Son's Dublin shop, it was previously difficult to obtain outside of Ireland.
+Because Green Spot is produced in limited quantities (only 12,000 bottles per year) and was historically mainly sold through Mitchell & Son's Dublin shop, it was previously difficult to obtain outside of Ireland.
 However, in recent years, distribution of Green Spot has become more widespread.
 For instance, it was launched in the United States for the first time in 2014 and is now available in retailers across France.

 In recent years, four special bottlings of Green Spot have been released: